ANKITA-GARG01/E-commerce-Data-Analysis/README.md

-# 🗄️ E-Commerce SQL Analytics — Query Library & Schema Design
+# 🗄️ E-Commerce Data Analytics — Query Library & Schema Design
 THIS PROJECT IS THE ANALYTICS PART OF MY ![E-COMMERCE PIPELINE PROJECT](https://github.com/ANKITA-GARG01/ecommerce-analytics-pipeline.git).
 ALL DATA IS LOADED INTO TABLEs USING PYTHON